Pawland

 Many cat owners have heard of catnip and its amusing effect on felines, but not everyone understands what kind of plant it is or the science behind its impact on cat behavior and mood.

-If you’ve ever wondered what catnip actually is, how it works, or whether it’s safe for your furry friend, keep reading we’ll break down everything you need to know about this fascinating plant.
+If you’ve ever wondered what catnip actually is, how it works, or whether it’s safe for your furry friend, keep reading.
+We’ll break down everything you need to know about this fascinating plant.

 What Is Catnip?

 Catnip (Nepeta cataria) is a safe and non-toxic herbaceous plant of the mint family (Lamiaceae), native to Europe and Asia but naturalized worldwide.
 It can reach heights of 3 feet, bearing jagged, heart-shaped leaves and clusters of white or lavender flowers.
-Humans have historically brewed Catnip teas for their calming properties and natural insect repellent.
+Humans have historically brewed Catnip tea for their calming properties and natural insect repellent.
 The most famous is nepetalactone, which has a euphoric effect on cats.
 Catnip grows best in full sunlight with well-drained soil, so it is simple to grow in home gardens.

 What Is Catnip Made Of?